 Do you mean I can’t buy Primera Class Copper Canyon train tickets on the train any more?

 All of that is no more.
-Since March 2016, you can only buy Economico class tickets on the Copper Canyon train.
+Since March 2016, you can only buy Economico class tickets on board the Copper Canyon train.

 How not to buy tickets on the Copper Canyon train